6.6.4sr - SRTC Procedure: Satisfactory Academic Progress

 All periods of enrollment are included when calculating maximum time frame, even terms in which the student did not receive financial aid.
 All attempts of repeated courses are included.
 Credit hours for which a student receives an Incomplete grade (I or IP) are considered attempted hours.
 Transfer credit hours (TR) which are counted toward a student’s program of study are included in this calculation.
 Exemption exam credit (EX) and credit for previous work or life experience that is counted toward a student’s program of study is also included in this calculation.

 Once a student is found to have exceeded the maximum time frame allowed, he or she will be ineligible for all types of Title IV federal and State of Georgia financial aid.
 Students may appeal a loss of financial aid eligibility due to maximum time frame requirements if extenuating circumstances prevented them from completing their program within the specified time frame.

-If a student graduates from one program and re-enrolls in another program, the maximum time frame will be reset.
+If a student graduates from one program or changes programs to another program, the maximum time frame will be reset.
 However, all previous credit hours attempted that count toward the new program will be included in the new time frame calculation.
 (For example, if a student graduates from the Accounting diploma program, and re-enrolls in the Accounting degree program, all previously taken Accounting courses that are counted toward both programs will be counted in the time frame calculation for the new program.)

 Financial Aid Warning

 Students who fail to maintain either a 2.0 cumulative GPA or two-thirds (66.66%) cumulative completion rate will be placed on financial aid warning.
 Students on financial aid warning will continue to receive financial aid for one term only despite not meeting the SAP requirements.
 Students on financial aid warning must meet all SAP requirements by the end of their warning period in order to receive financial aid in subsequent terms.